-There’s no time better than January to start new healthy routines – for your general body health and sperm health.
+There’s no time better to start new healthy routines – for your general body health and to increase sperm count & health.
 But where do you start?

 We’re going to explain what causes infertility in men and have pulled together the top 10 healthy habits for you to increase chances of pregnancy in 2021.
 We’ve broken down the habits into LIFESTYLE, SUPPLEMENTATION, and FERTILITY.
-This can help you easily plan your improvements and start 2021 in style.
-Your new year’s resolutions start here!
+This can help you easily plan your improvements to increase your chances of conceiving.

 What causes male infertility?

 Impairment of spermatogenesis and defective sperm function are the most prevalent causes of male infertility.
 Research shows that unhealthy lifestyles affect sperm count, motility, and morphology in a negative way.
 Exposure to environmental toxins, eating junk food, being overweight and inactive induce oxidative stress in your testicles where sperm in produced.
 Oxidative stress occurs when the production of potentially destructive reactive oxygen species (ROS) exceeds the body’s own natural antioxidant defense.
 In the testicles, ROS as a result of unhealthy lifestyle results in Sperm DNA damage and low sperm quality.